Jardilou/5EOES-Embedded-Project/README.md

 cw.program_target(scope, cw.programmers.STM32FProgrammer, "../../firmware/mcu/stm32-gpio-tristate/gpio-tristate-{}.hex".format(PLATFORM))
 </pre>

-Once this is done, let us inspect what shows up on the Serial Monitor.
+   Once this is done, below is what should show up on the Serial Monitor.

 ## 1. Attack Identification

    When connecting the Arduino Uno in a classic setup, the following message would show up.
 <br/>
 ![Serial Monitor](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/welcome_to_the_vault.png)
 <br/>

    We conclude that there is a hidden channel, probably UART On the pins of the ATMEGA328p.

 <br/>
    To detect a hidden channel, we connect a USB to TTL UART Uploader Module CH340G HW-193.

 ![CH340G HW-193](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/CH340G_HW-193.jpg)
 <br/>

-The next step for us is to remove the ATMEGA328p microcontroller and to cable it like on the following schematic.
-The values of the resistors is 100 Ohms and the values of the capacitances need to be between 100 and 300 µF.
+   The next step for us is to remove the ATMEGA328p microcontroller and to cable it in the same way as the following schematic.
+The value of the resistors is 100 Ohms and the values of the capacitors must be between 100 and 300 µF.
 <br/>

 The schematic will be detailed in the Power Analysis section.

 <br/>
 ![ATMEGA_Breadboard](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/ATMEGA_Breadboard_Circuit.png)
 <br/>

 After a series of tries and errors in order to find the secret UART channel, we discovered that the USB-UART HW-193 module should be connected as such :
 <br/>
 - HW-193 5V to VCC Rail